jakob-fyi/ng-adv/demos/02-components-forms/component-forms/src/assets/markdown/bootstrap.md

 Examine sample `standalone-component-app` in this modules folder.
-Do not forget to examine `main.ts`:
+Explain how `main.ts` is used to provide modules and routing:

 ```typescript
 ...